European-Unified-ID/EUID-docs/README.md

 ### Generator

-Parties that generate EUID values from the email or phone numbers with the appropriate consent, and honor opt-outs.
+Parties that generate EUIDs from email addresses with the appropriate consent and honor opt-outs.
 For example, these  parties may include publishers, advertisers, data providers, onboarders, and login providers.

 The generator responsibilities include the following: